 Supporting the world’s desire to create a cleaner environment, President Obama recently ordered agencies to limit their fuel use.
 He outlined this objective by demanding agencies to buy more alternative-fuel vehicles and in some cases even decrease the size of their fleets.
 Obama issued the memo recently when GSA announced plans to spend $4.3 million to purchase 116 electric vehicles.
 GSA will rent the cars —precisely 101 Chevrolet Volts, 10 Nissan Leafs and 5 Think City EVs — to 20 federal agencies in 5 cities across the country.
 They have even outlined plans to have charging stations for powering those cars in Washington, San Diego, Los Angeles, San Francisco and Detroit—the cities were those 20 federal agencies are located.
 The only exemption of this rule includes law enforcement vehicles.
 But to further support the objective, the memo directs GSA to work with agencies to help issue guidance for alternative fuel vehicles for law enforcement.
 Looking to the future, Obama even ordered all fleet purchases starting in 2015 to be alternative-fuel vehicles.

-As of February 4, 2011, women-owned small businesses (WOSB) can begin taking steps towards participating in a new federal contracting program that is aimed at expanding their federal contracting opportunities.
+As of February 4, 2011, Women-Owned Small Businesses (WOSB) can begin taking steps toward participating in a new federal contracting program that is aimed at expanding their federal contracting opportunities.
 Back in 2000, a study found that WOSBs were receiving merely 2.3% of the $200 billion federal contracts awarded annually—a far cry from the 5% goal projected by the federal government.
-While the process for increasing opportunities to small women owned business has been slow, this month the initiative has taken major steps.
-With this new initiative, referred to as SBA’s 8(m) program, contracting officers now have the capability to set aside certain federal contracts for eligible WOSBs or EDWOSBs (Economically Disadvantaged Women-Owned Small Businesses).
+While the process for increasing opportunities to WOSBs has been slow, this month the initiative has taken major steps.
+With this new initiative referred to as the Small Business Administration's (SBA) 8(m) program, contracting officers now have the capability to set-aside certain federal contracts for eligible WOSBs or Economically Disadvantaged Women-Owned Small Businesses (EDWOSBs).
 The WOSB Program identifies 83 four-digit North American Industry Classification Systems (NAICS) codes where WOSBs are underrepresented or substantially underrepresented.
-Starting July 2011, Contracting officers may set aside contracts in these industries if the contract can be awarded at a fair and reasonable price, the contracting officer has a reasonable expectation that two or more WOSBs or EDWOSBs will submit offers for the contract and the anticipated contract price is not greater than $5 million for manufacturing contracts and $3 million for other contracts.
-Are you eligible?
+Starting July 2011, Contracting Officers may set aside contracts in these industries if the contract can be awarded at a "fair and reasonable price", the contracting officer has a reasonable expectation that two or more WOSBs or EDWOSBs will submit offers for the contract and the anticipated contract price is not greater than $5 million for manufacturing contracts and $3 million for other contracts.

 Does your company have any skeletons in its’ closet?
 Any records of suspension, debarment, or non-responsibility determinations?
 Has a procurement official ever denied or reduced your award fee as a result of reckless or negligent behavior?
 Or perhaps your contract was recently terminated all together for fault and defective price determinations?
 Are you sure??
 If your answer is “Yes” to any of the above, you may be disheartened to learn that a new government database tracking contractor misconduct and performance is expected to be made public by April 15, 2011.
 In a dramatic attempt to shed light on the conduct of firms that do business with the government, the GSA will be opening up its Federal Awardee Performance and Integrity Information System (FAPIIS) for public viewing.
 The publicizing of this system, which was previously available only to federal officials, will fulfill a provision in the wartime supplemental appropriations bill signed by President Obama in July, 2010, which requires that GSA disclose on a public website all information in FAPIIS.